Rules of the House and Senate Chambers

 - When the Governor, the Senate, or other dignitaries enter the chamber, the member should rise at three gavels and applaud politely.

 - Use of cell phones is prohibited on the floor of the House and Senate,

 - Laptops and Tablets are allowed to be used for research.

 PROHIBITED ON THE FLOOR OF THE HOUSE OF SENATE

 - Wearing of or placement on desk any buttons, signs, stickers making a statement of any kind.

 - Use of props of any kind

 - Reading Newspaper open at desk

 - Sitting at another member’s desk

-- Turning your chair away from speaker
+- Turning your chair away from the Speaker/President

 - Standing in the aisle or at another members desk